thingsboard/thingsboard.github.io/docs/user-guide/integrations/aws-kinesis.md

 return result;
 {% endhighlight %}

-This converter will take **version** field from the incoming message and add it is a payload field in the outbound message.
+This converter will take **version** field from the incoming message and add it as a payload field in the outbound message.
 Additionally, we will put device name in the outbound message.
 In this way next applications in our business flow, that will consume messages from the donwlink stream, will be able to identify, that this payload belongs to **kitchen_thermostat** device.

 ![image](/images/user-guide/integrations/aws-kinesis/aws-kinesis-add-downlink-converter.png)